-At first glance, it seems that 3D printing could replace a lot of the traditional aspects when it comes to manufacturing a product.
+At first glance, it seems 3D printing could replace a lot of the traditional aspects when it comes to manufacturing a product.
 Many businesses are acquiring in-house 3D printers to explore their benefits.
-Majority of these in-house 3D printers are inexpensive, desktop size, and typically the FDM (fused deposition modeling) type.
+The majority of these in-house 3D printers are inexpensive, desktop size, and typically the FDM (fused deposition modeling) type.
 The FDM technology is when the material is continually laid on top of itself, such as a thermoplastic like ABS or PLA, in order to form the object.

 The first benefit of FDM 3D printing is the ease of printing an object.
 Once the printer is calibrated and the CAD file is uploaded, the operator literally just pushes (or clicks) a button and the printer starts up.
 The automated printer is so reliable that the operator could leave for hours and return with no issues.